Password Security for Faculty and Staff

 Passwords need to be complex enough to discourage guessing but easy enough for you to remember.
-As computer processors become faster and faster the hackers are taking advantage of better password cracking systems which means we have to shift the way we generate passwords.
+As computer processors become faster and faster hackers are taking advantage of better password cracking systems.
+This means we have to shift the way we generate passwords.

 Here are a couple of passphrase generation ideas.
 If you really like cookies, use Snickerdoodles, Coconut Macaroons, Gingerbread or Vanillekipferl as a base.
 Use a special character as a space.
 Substitute letters with numbers that look the same.
 Substitute "o" with the digit zero, "L" with the digit one, "S" with the digit five, etc. Make a phrase out of it, and mix in special characters.
 "Snick3Rd00dle$#r#good”.

 - Make sure your password is complex and longer than 12 characters.
 Short and simple passwords are easily figured out by hackers.